-- 1) Enter into direct contracts with all Trade Contractors and Suppliers. - 2) Assume the responsibility for the overall administration of construction contracts. - 3) Provide full-time staff throughout construction for the purpose of monitoring, managing, inspecting, scheduling, and coordinating the timely progress, performance, quality and contract compliance of the trade contractors and suppliers. - 4) Schedule and conduct meetings, as necessary, and prepare and distribute meeting minutes. - 5) Develop and maintain a detailed construction schedule in accordance with Contract General Conditions Article 32 and Special Conditions Article 11. - 6) Request pricing, review and negotiate costs, and make recommendations on all necessary changes to the contracts and/or purchase orders.
-The contract between the CM and the University shall be amended by change order so that the total sum of the contract between the CM and the University equals the sum of the executed trade contracts and purchase orders, plus approved change orders to the trade contracts and purchase orders, plus the base fee previously established and described in Section 7.3.2, Par.
-4, Bid and Award Phase Services, above. - 7) Coordinate construction interfaces, methods, techniques, and sequences.
+- 1) Enter into direct contracts with all Trade Contractors and Suppliers. - 2) Assume the responsibility for the overall administration of construction contracts. - 3) Provide full-time staff throughout construction for the purpose of monitoring, managing, inspecting, scheduling, and coordinating the timely progress, performance, quality, and contract compliance of the trade contractors and suppliers. - 4) Schedule and conduct meetings, as necessary, and prepare and distribute meeting minutes. - 5) Develop and maintain a detailed construction schedule in accordance with Contract General Conditions Article 32 and Special Conditions Article 11. - 6) Request pricing, review and negotiate costs, and make recommendations on all necessary changes to the contracts and/or purchase orders.
+The contract between the CM and the university shall be amended by change order so that the total sum of the contract between the CM and the university equals the sum of the executed trade contracts and purchase orders, plus approved change orders to the trade contracts and purchase orders, plus the base fee previously established and described in Section 7.3.2, Par.
+4, Bid and Award Phase Services, above.

+- 7) Coordinate construction interfaces, methods, techniques, and sequences.
 The Design Team is utilizing Building Imaging Modeling (B.I.M.) to coordinate building systems and to help minimize space conflicts.
 To that end, the selected Construction Management Firm shall also use B.I.M. for coordination of the construction work, for conflict resolution and in conjunction with the design consultants.
-Any B.I.M. application used must be compatible with Revit Architecture as manufactured by Autodesk. - 8) Institute and administer requirements and procedures for the electronic review and approvals of all submittals.

-- 9) Prepare and administer all cost control procedures, including monthly pay requests, change order logs, etc..
-Prepare Budget Cost Summary Reports as required but no less frequently than monthly. - 10) Coordinate all requirements of project commissioning and close-out procedures including but not limited to: inspections, Owner's orientation and familiarization, training of Owner's personnel, and collection of all electronic close-out documents.
-Develop with Owner an occupancy schedule. - 11) Represent the owner, moderate, seek solutions, make recommendations or take other appropriate actions in matters relating in disputes between contractors, work stoppages, labor disputes, or other disruptions that may occur during the construction of this project. - 12) Develop and maintain electronic systems for reporting and retrieval of project information.
+Any B.I.M. application used must be compatible with Revit Architecture as manufactured by Autodesk. - 8) Institute and administer requirements and procedures for the electronic review and approvals of all submittals. - 9) Prepare and administer all cost control procedures, including monthly pay requests, change order logs, etc. Prepare budget cost summary reports as required but no less frequently than monthly. - 10) Coordinate all requirements of project commissioning and close-out procedures including but not limited to inspections, Owner's orientation and familiarization, training of Owner's personnel, and collection of all electronic close-out documents.
+Develop with Owner an occupancy schedule. - 11) Represent the Owner, moderate, seek solutions, make recommendations, or take other appropriate actions in matters relating in disputes between contractors, work stoppages, labor disputes, or other disruptions that may occur during the construction of this project. - 12) Develop and maintain electronic systems for reporting and retrieval of project information.

-Note: The University intends to conduct a reassessment of the schedule with full participation and agreement of the entire team.
-Should that effort alter these durations then the CM's Construction Phase Services will be amended accordingly and agreed to prior to start of the construction phase.
+Note: Construction Phase Services as noted above should assume the durations listed in the enclosed schedule (Attachment E - Project Milestones).
+The university intends to conduct a reassessment of the schedule with full participation and agreement of the entire team.
+Should that effort alter these durations then the CM's Construction Phase Services will be amended accordingly and agreed to prior to the start of the construction phase.